Exercising A Reactive Dog

 If you feel stressed whilst walking with your dog he will feel the tension through the lead, so it is important that you do everything you can to relax.

-However, with an aggressive dog, this is easier said than done.
+However, with a reactive dog, this is easier said than done.
 As I stated earlier there is always the chance that someone could approach your dog.
 There are also other triggers which you have to look out for, like traffic, pushbikes, loud noises etc.

 It is well known that a well-exercised dog is less likely to show unprovoked aggression.
 So by establishing a regular walking routine, the dog should start to act in a much more relaxed manner.